How do I use the free 20i Website Malware Scanner?

 Rescanning the site

-If all infected files are removed, then PHP mail will automatically be re-enabled and there will be no infected files displayed.
-The scanner will continue to take daily scans of all your sites to ensure you’re always aware of any sites that have been compromised.
+If all infected files are removed, then PHP mail will be re-enabled automatically and there will be no infected files displayed.
+The scanner will continue to take daily scans of all your websites to ensure you’re always aware of any sites that have been compromised.